J35P312/RetroSeq/README.md

     [-align     Do the computational expensive exonerate PE discordant mate alignment step]

 The discovery stage will produce an output file (specified by the -output parameter) with lists of read pair names per TE type.
 Multiple discovery stage outputs can be inputted to the calling phase (i.e. to allow parallelisation of the discovery phase).
+1 Discovery Phase - alignment

+Usage: python retroseq.py <ME_fasta> <candidate_fasta> <anchor_tab> <prefix> > output_file.tab

+	ME_fasta - the file containing all ME fasta entries candidate_fasta - the file containing FASTA entries of the extracted discordant pair ancor_tab - the file containing information on the positions of the anchors of the mate

+these files are produced from the initial discovery phase.
+The alignment step will use BWA to align the candidate discordant reads to the ME fasta.
+A tab output file will be printed as result, this tab file is used s input in the calling phase

 2 Calling
 ----------